Granicus/platform-api-java/README.md

 To contribute to this API, please submit a pull request.
 Pull requests should take the form of a single commit, with a meaningful commit message.
 If possible, please write a unit test (we use JUnit4 for testing) for your change.

+This repository uses the [Apache wsdl2java tool](https://cxf.apache.org/docs/wsdl-to-java.html) to generate the Java code in the files that begin with "UserSDK".
+These files should not be edited directly.
+To change these files, edit granicus.wsdl, and then run the gen-wsdl.sh script from the src directory:

+    ./gen-wsdl.sh